lekha2000/Stramark_Training/Basics C#/Assignment7/README.md

 The function should check and return true only if the number passed as argument is a prime number.

 Write a C# program to call the above function multiple times with different values.

+## For Example
+    User Input Number : 3
+    Then